Adult Treatment and Recovery Courts

 - Authorization to Release Information Within the MTC Teams (CR-236);

-- Maine Treatment Court Physician and Pharmacy Conditions (CR-251); and
+- Maine Treatment Court Physician and Pharmacy Conditions (CR-251).

 Upon admission, the participant signs the plea agreement, bail contract, other program documents, and an Authorization to Release Information Within the MTC Teams (CR-236).
-This release is required so that information may be shared with ADTC team members throughout the course of the defendant’s participation in the ADTC.
+This release is required so that information may be shared with TRC team members throughout the course of the defendant’s participation in the TRC.

-Entry into an ADTC is voluntary.
+Entry into a TRC is voluntary.
 Once admitted, the participant must have permission of the presiding judge to leave the program.

 Meeting with a Lawyer before Final Admission

-All eligible participants are required to meet with their lawyer, or, if they are unrepresented, with a court-appointed lawyer, before final admission to an ADTC to make sure they understand the potential consequences of waiving certain procedural rights in order to participate in the ADTC.
+All eligible participants are required to meet with their lawyer, or, if they are unrepresented, with a court-appointed lawyer, before final admission to a TRC to make sure they understand the potential consequences of waiving certain procedural rights in order to participate in the TRC.

 Waiver of Confidentiality Concerning Substance Abuse Diagnosis and Treatment